heri/studiozenkai/painterly/README.md

 3. After a minute the site is at `https://<your-username>.github.io/painterly/`.
 4. On the iPhone, open it in Safari, tap Share, then "Add to Home Screen".

-## Paintings
+## Images

-By default the app looks each painting up on Wikipedia the first time it's shown.
-For a self-contained site, run this once on your computer and commit the result:
+Each card lists its `images`: public-domain paintings and a couple of Unsplash photographs, alternating.
+The viewer taps the left or right half of the image to flip through them.
+Each image is named exactly (a Wikipedia article, a Wikimedia Commons file, or an Unsplash photo id), so choosing them is a human job; the script only downloads what the cards name:

     python3 fetch_paintings.py

-It saves the images to `img/` plus an `img/index.json`, and the app uses those first.
-Look through them: if a lookup picked the wrong image, replace that `img/<card-id>.jpg` with one you prefer.
+It saves anything missing to `img/<card-id>/`, resized to 1600 px, and keeps what's already there.
+It needs `node` and `curl`.
+Look at new images before committing.

+A card can still use a single `painting` with a Wikipedia lookup instead of `images`;
+the script saves that to `img/<card-id>.jpg` and lists it in `img/index.json`.

+## Setup diagrams

+A card with a `plan` gets a top-down drawing of camera, subject, light and reflectors in its "Posing and direction" section.
+The format is described at the top of `cards.js`.

 ## Offline

-Open "Conditions" and tap "Save all paintings for offline use" once on Wi-Fi.
+Open "Conditions" and tap "Save all images for offline use" (about 30 MB) once on Wi-Fi.
 After that the whole deck works without signal.
 Sun times are computed on the phone.

 ## Editing cards